oliviam20/gmail-reader/README.md

 This is done via github actions in `.github/workflows/deploy.yml`

+# Development

+### Linting

+This project uses ESLint for linting.
+That is configured in `.eslintrc.cjs`.

+### Formatting

+We use [Prettier](https://prettier.io/) for auto-formatting in this project.
+It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save (may need to enable it manually in vs code formatting settings).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.